cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/show-balance.md

 ## 4-2.
 Implement to get your l1 balance

-In order to make sure that your Layer1 balance has been properly reduced after the deposit, you should also prepare a method to obtain the Layer1 balance.
+In order to make sure that your main chain balance has been properly reduced after the deposit, you should also prepare a method to obtain the main chain balance.

 ```javascript
 async function getL1Balance(client) {